For years, many marketers, communication specialists, and first-generation bloggers believed in the notion that ‘Content is king.’

 It helps you get involved with what matters to your market.

 What are their major concerns?
 Do they have questions directed at you?
 Engaging with your audience is more than just about displaying courtesy.
-It is also an opportunity for you to know about their needs and possibly provide them a solution using the product or service you offer.
+It is also an opportunity for you to know about their needs and possibly provide them with a solution using the product or service you offer.

 It makes your brand human.